Brismuth-Apps-LLC/bulk-texter-lite/README.md

 5. Click on "Load Unpacked"
 6. Navigate to the extracted project folder from step #2 and select the folder `src`.
 If you get a "missing manifest" error, make sure you selected the `src` folder, rather than the folder that contains it.
 7. That's it!
 It should be installed locally now.

-#### Firefox
-Visit https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/ in your browser and click "+ Add to Firefox"

 ### Update it